BuckWoody/PresentationsAndBlogs/SQLtoPostgres/00_-_Pre-Requisites.md

 - *PostgreSQL connection string example:* `jdbc:postgresql://localhost:5432/postgres`

 - Navigate to this resource and copy the script into memory.
-- In DBeaver, connect to the "*postgres* server and *postgres* database.
+- In DBeaver, right-click the Server name and select *Create Database*
+- Type the name *pubs* and create the database
+- Left-click the *Databases* node and select *Refresh*.
+You should see the *pubs* database listed.
-- Left-click the *postgres* database and press *CTRL-ALT-ENTER*
+- Left-click the *pubs* database and press *CTRL-ALT-ENTER* to enter a new query file.
-- Press CTRL-V to paste the pubs database script.
+- Press CTRL-V to paste the pubs database script from above.
-- Run the query using the small red arrow at the left side the query window.
+- Run the query using the third small red arrow at the left side the query window - hover over it so that it says "Run Script" before you click it.

 <p style="border-bottom: 1px solid lightgrey;"></p>